 Important The engine must be cranked with the injectors removed so that surplus preservative oil will be pressed out of the cylinders.

-- Fit the injectors. - Empty the fuel system main filter of preservative oil. - Bleed the fuel system. - Wash off any externally applied preservative oil, using white spirit.
+- Fit the injectors. - Empty the fuel system's main filter of preservative oil. - Bleed the fuel system, refer to page 45. - Wash off any externally applied preservative oil, using white spirit.